Rysias/cds-assignments/language-assignments/language-a1/README.md

 - Calculate the mutual information score for each context word.
 - Save the results as a CSV file with (at least) the following columns: the collocate term; how often it appears as a collocate; how often it appears in the text; the mutual information score.

-**Additional bonus tasks completed**
+**Additional Bonus Tasks Completed**
 - Create a program which does the above for every novel in the corpus, saving one output CSV per novel
 - Create a program which does this for the whole dataset, creating a CSV with one set of results, showing the mutual information scores for collocates across the whole set of texts
 - Create a program which allows a user to define a number of different collocates at the same time, rather than only one

 ### Personal Learning Goals
 Apart from challenging myself with the bonus tasks, I want to see if I can make the assignment follow the  [SOLID principles](https://www.digitalocean.com/community/conceptual_articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) to the extent that it makes sense.
 There is a lot of room for this, as many of the tasks follow the same basic structure.
-I will explain more about this in the [software design section](#software-design).
+I will explain more about this in the [software design section](#software-design) as an addition to the general [methods](#methods-and-design).

 ## Methods and Design
 There a several steps in creating a collocation pipeline.
 The first is to tokenize the document, that is to split the document into words (tokens).
-This seems like a trivial task - why not just split by spaces and call it a day.
+This seems like a trivial task - why not just split by spaces and call it a day?
 But language is difficult (and English particularly so).
 Punctuation and weird grammatical rules produce a plethora of edge cases.
 I will therefore rely on the wizards of [SpaCy](spacy.io) - a magnificent software package for doing production-grade NLP.

 The only main preprocessing I do is to remove punctuation and lower-case all words.